newpavlov/rust-isp-2019/00/content.md

 - Write two functions for calculating Fibonacci numbers.
 - The first function should use `for` loop without recursion.
-- And the second one should use recursion and `match` statement.
+- And the second one should use recursion and `match`.
 - Reminder: Fibonacci numbers are calculated as `F(0) = 0; F(1) = 1; F(n) = F(n - 1) + F(n - 2)`
+- You can use Rust Playground for this exercise.

 ---